Feeding the Mind and the Body.

 - Lack of proper nutrition can result in increased health, mental and behavioral problems.
 Poor nutritional intake affects a child’s learning potential.

-THANK YOU TO OUR SUMMER MEAL PARTNER FUNDERS !
+THANK YOU TO OUR SUMMER MEAL PARTNERS FUNDERS !

 TOLEDO COMMUNITY FOUNDATION (Strategic Alliance Partnership Grant)